Esri/arcgis-maps-sdk-kotlin-samples/display-points-using-clustering-feature-reduction/README.md

 ## Additional information

-This sample uses the GeoCompose Toolkit module to be able to implement a Composable MapView.
+This sample uses the GeoViewCompose Toolkit module to be able to implement a Composable MapView.

 ## Tags

-aggregate, bin, cluster, geocompose, group, merge, normalize, reduce, summarize, toolkit
+aggregate, bin, cluster, geoviewcompose, group, merge, normalize, reduce, summarize, toolkit